|

 Q: What power modes does DepthQ® support?

-Q: What companies were involved, and how did the DepthQ® HD 3D projector come about?
+Q: What companies were involved, and how did the DepthQ® HDs3D2 projector come about?

-A: Three companies were involved in the creation of the DepthQ® HD 3D projector: Lightspeed Design, Inc., InFocus Corporation, and Texas Instruments, Inc.
+A: Three companies were involved in the creation of the DepthQ HDs3D2 projector: Lightspeed Design, Inc., InFocus Corporation, and Texas Instruments, Inc.

-Building on the “first to market” success of the original standard-definition InFocus®DepthQ® 3D projector (introduced in 2005), Lightspeed Design again worked with industry innovator InFocus Corporation to realize our vision of HD resolution in a portable 3D format.
-The new DepthQ® HD 3D projectors incorporate Lightspeed’s patent-pending technologies with InFocus’ proven reliability, providing our most discerning clientele with high resolution stereo 3D at an affordable price.
+Building on the "first to market" success of the original standard-definition InFocus®DepthQ® 3D projector (introduced in 2005), the DepthQ-WXGA 3D projector (introduced in 2008) and the DepthQ HDs3D-1 3D projector (introduced in 2010), Lightspeed Design again worked with industry innovator InFocus Corporation to improve upon the design.
+The new DepthQ HDs3D2 projector provides HDMI 1.4 digital input with more 3D input modes and greatly improved color fidelity while incorporating Lightspeed's patented technologies with InFocus' proven reliability, providing our most discerning clientele with bright and clear high resolution stereo 3D at an even more affordable price.

 Our clients represent a wide variety of industries, all of whom place a huge importance on stereo 3D visualization.
-Without exception they’ve been amazed at the value the DepthQ® 3D projector has offered for the price.
-The new DepthQ®-WXGA HD 3D projector raises the bar even higher.
+Without exception they've been amazed at the value the DepthQ 3D projector has offered for the price.
+The new DepthQ HDs3D2 projector raises the bar even higher.

 About Lightspeed Design, Inc.